diogoefl/dotfiles/README.md

 # dotfiles

-Personal dotfiles and configurations focused on OpenBSD-current
+These are personal dotfiles and configurations focused on OpenBSD-current.